 Dirk's car is not much better, especially after he rear-ends another car and busts the right-side indicator.
-The main concession he makes to repairing it is to conclude that it's fine since he rarely turns right anyway, and at one point, in order to get it running, he has to steal a tow truck just to force the repairman to get it running.
+The main concession he makes to repairing it is to conclude that it's fine since he rarely turns right anyway, and at one point, he has to steal a tow truck just to force the repairman to get it running.

 Newton Pulsifer has a Wasabi.
 He praises its incredible gas mileage, but tends to gloss over the amount of time it spends being repaired; he also calls it Dick Turpin (after the British highwayman), because "wherever I go, I hold up traffic."
 At one point it's described as having been designed on that fateful day when Japan stopped copying Western designs and began coming up with their own, during the brief period of paradigm shift, and ended up with not only all the flaws of Western cars, but also some entirely new ones.
 Aside from the repair time, it also has a voice described as "somebody who speaks neither English nor Japanese particularly well" that recites , "Prease to frasten sleat-bert" regardless of whether the seat-belt is fastened, and an airbag system that deploys on dangerous occasions like when you're traveling slowly on a dry straight road but are about to crash because an airbag just deployed into your face.
 Newton's attempts to convince others to buy one are motivated by the idea that misery loves company.

 Crowley drives a 1926 Bentley, which qualifies as a Cool Car.
 But near the end of the book, he drives it like mad to get from London to Tadfield during a huge traffic jam (including leaping through a wall of fire caused by a cursed motorway Crowley designed), and what's left of it afterwards definitely qualifies as an Alleged Car, assuming it qualifies as a car at all.